nelsonbolanoscr/Tiger/VCG CPD 500 to 5111 Upgrade.md

 oc get cronjob $INSTANCE-store-cronjob  -o yaml | grep postgres
 ```

-* 6.6 f wa-postgres-16-rw.cpd.svc points to old EDB Postgres cluster instead of EDB Postgres-16, then delete the cronjob with the following command.
+* 6.6 If wa-postgres-16-rw.cpd.svc points to old EDB Postgres cluster instead of EDB Postgres-16, then delete the cronjob with the following command.
 This helps the operator to create a new cronjob with latest config.

 ```bash
 oc delete cronjob $INSTANCE-store-cronjob
 ```

+* 6.6 Login to IBM Cloud Pak for Data console.

+* 6.7 Test the upgradation by sending a message to one of the old instances:

+    * Click Launch tool and click one of the watsonx Assistant service instances.
+    * Type a message in the preview chat window to trigger the actions that are defined for the watsonx Assistant before upgrade.
+    * Check whether you received the expected response without training the watsonx Assistant again.

 7. Cleaning up resources.